mikekchar/Daifuku/README.md

 The most popular way of organizing UI code (other than just jamming it in anywhere) is called Model View Controller (MVC).
 The idea is that you have Model objects which hold the structure and logic of underlying problem domain objects.
-You have View objects who represent the way you represent those objects to the user.
-Finaly, you have Controller objects that represent the way that the user interacts with the objects.
-Though, it's not completely correct, you can roughly view this as being problem domain processing object, output objects and input objects.
+You have View objects which describe the way you represent those objects to the user.
+Finaly, you have Controller objects that describe the way that the user interacts with the objects.
+Though, it's not completely correct, you can roughly view this as being problem domain processing objects, output objects and input objects.

 MVC has many advantages.
 Abstracting the problem domain objects from